💜 MINT Chinese Film Festival 2026: Call for Entries 💚

 4.2) The festival does not accept advertisements, culture and tourism promotion videos, public information films, music videos, personal vlogs, and marketing clips.

-5.2) In case of special circumstances, prospective participants may send the required SRT subtitle files to festival staff via email.
+5.2) In case of special circumstances, prospective participants may send the required SRT subtitle files to festival team via email.

 III.
 Selection Criteria

-3. Result Announcement: The festival will notify corresponding Competition participants of shortlisted films via email after the selection procedure concludes.
-Please ensure to check the emails used for submission regularly.
-The shortlists will be announced on the formal platform of the festival before official screenings.
+3. Selection Result Announcement: The festival team will notify submitters of the selected films via email after the selection process concludes before 20 January 2026.
+Please ensure you regularly check the email address used for submission close to that time.
+The selection results will also be announced on the official platforms of the festival before the event dates.

 IV: Event Rules